jameshanlon/cheese/cheese/pages/surveyor-training.md

 ## Training

-To train to become a surveyor, you will need to attend our two-day training course to learn the basics of thermal imaging and building construction, led by thermal-imaging expert Brian Harper.
+To train to become a Heatview surveyor, you will need to attend our two-day training course to learn the basics of thermal imaging and building construction, led by thermal-imaging expert Brian Harper.
 We also run a half-day course on the health and safety aspects of working in people's homes.